detky/PowerArray/README.md

 	A custom function (that will receive as first parameter an array item) that should return true or false, indicating if the current item should be included on the resultant array or not
 </li>
 <li>
 	An instance of the standard pa-function EqualTo.
-The pa EqualTo function receives an object that will be compared through a custom function that you have to provide
+This is a very special case, in which the pa EqualTo function receives an object that will be compared through a custom function (that you have to provide) with each array item.
 </li>
 ####Where Function signature
 <table>